 Oyster Upwellers

 One of our most active program areas is our upwellers.
-We currently support four upwellers across Massachusetts.
-Upwellers provided a protected environment for oysters to grow to a size until they can survive on their own.
+We currently support seven upwellers across Massachusetts.
+Upwellers provide a protected environment for oysters to grow to a size until they can survive on their own.
 In the beginning of the summer, we buy baby oysters, called spat, from a supplier.
 They begin as the size of red pepper flakes, and will grow to about an inch by fall.
 At that point, we release the oysters at locations we have arranged.
 Each upweller shows how oysters improve water quality, helps grow oysters for our restoration efforts, and serves as important tools to get the general public interested in shellfish conservation.

 Mature oysters grown in our upweller.
 In the past three years, we’ve released over 400,000 native oysters.